The USFWC is dedicated to building health equity and mobilizing our membership to create better, more affordable options for health care.

 Current USFWC member workplaces must enroll during Open Enrollment, which is held every fall.
 New USFWC member workplaces may enroll within 3 months of joining the USFWC.
 See here for more information on becoming a member.

 How do I enroll?

-This information should be sent to firstname.lastname@example.org.
+All enrollment information should be sent to firstname.lastname@example.org.
 Once we receive an enrollment form we will send your workplace a contract to be signed and returned.

 When can I join the plan?

-What dentists are on the plan?
+Which dentists are on the plan?

-How much is the dental plan?
+How much does the dental plan cost?